 The assignment of hardware resources to Compute Nodes is a crucial step to achieve optimal performance for a simulation using MPI computing.
-Hardware resources in this context are CPUs (i.e., CPU cores and CPU devices/sockets) and hardware accelerators (GPU devices).
+Hardware resources in this context are CPUs (sockets, NUMA nodes, cores, threads) and hardware accelerators (GPU devices).
 Please note that the algorithm assigning the computational workload and simulation data to Compute Nodes is based on the assumption that the hardware resources of each Compute Node are identical in terms of hardware equipment and performance.
 Thus, it is strongly recommended to assign identical hardware resources to all Compute Nodes to get the best possible performance.